 Along the way, I have come across many impactful speeches throughout history and I have always enjoyed perusing those words that ring through time.
 My thanks go out to my awesome friend, Distinguished Toastmaster Alan Balthrop, who loaned me a book of about 50 most famous speeches from around the world.

 Among those 50 famous speeches, I found this great speech by Mahatma Gandhi.
 It was delivered in a packed courtroom to about 200+ people on March 18, 1922.

 Growing up in India, I learned a lot about the struggle for Indian independence and those freedom fighters.
 I had never come across this speech anywhere.
-Now, having read the speech, I truly understand the impact Mahatma Gandhi had on people.
-I fully appreciate why he commanded respect from enemies and friends alike.
+Now that I found it, let me share it here with my readers.